 As well as this, we produce professional learning resources such as films for iTunesU and YouTube.

-We offer a wide range of instructional tools for use in courses.
+We offer a wide range of study tools for use in courses.
 On the intranet, employees can register for courses in how to use these tools, while students can register for courses in Fronter and Connect at the beginning of the semester.

 - Learn: Dalarna University's web-based learning platform.
 Each course taught at Dalarna University has its own Learn room that is used for teaching and administrative purposes.